Root Canal Pain - Pain After Root Canal ?

 The bad reputation that root canals are painful is due to the fact that most people associate root canal pain with the strong pain they feel prior to the treatment caused by the infection in the tooth and not with the root canal treatment procedure itself.

 The truth is that some decades ago, root canal treatments were indeed painful.
 Today, with modern technology and anesthetics, a root canal treatment is not more uncomfortable or painful than having a dental filling.
 Root canal pain may be a sign of complications which may increase the cost of the overall treatment.
-A good dental insurance may prove very useful in this case.

 Pain during the root canal treatment